-Measure: Provincial (AE) / Local (NHS) Target 2021-2022 Target 2022-2023 Target 2023-2024 Overall agreement that students are safe at school and learning the importance of caring AE 95% 95% 95% Overall percentage of stakeholders indicating that their school and schools in their jurisdiction have improved or stayed the same the last three years AE 90% 95% 95% Overall percentage of students and parents who feel students are cared for and accepted at school AE 95% 95% 95% Percentage of teachers, parents and students who are satisfied that each child and youth belongs, is supported and is successful in their learning AE inclusive ed measure 95% 95% 95%
+Measure: Provincial (AE) / Local (NHS) Actual 2020- 2021 Target 2021- 2022 Target 2022-2023 Target 2023-2024 Target 2024- 2025 Percentage of teachers reporting that in the past 3-5 years the professional development and in- servicing received from New Heights has been focused, systematic and contributed significantly to their ongoing professional growth.
+AE 100% 90% 90% 90% 90% Overall agreement that students are safe at school and learning the importance of caring AE 99% 95% 95% 95% 95% Percentage of teachers, parents and students who agree that students are engaged in their learning at school AE 97% 90% 95% 95% 95% Overall percentage of teachers, parents and students who agree that their learning environments are welcoming, caring, respectful and safe.
+AE 98% 95% 95% 95% 95%

-Percentage of students on a modified program who achieved growth of at least one year on the cohort (Gr 3, 6, 9) reading and math assessments NHS 80% 85% 90% Percentage of students on an adapted program who achieved growth of at least three years on the cohort (Gr 3, 6, 9) reading and math assessments NHS 80% 85% 90% Overall percentage of staff showing goals and targeted areas of growth in their professional learning plans for the 2021- 2022 school year NHS 100% 100% 100%
+Measure: Provincial (AE) / Local (NHS) Actual 2020- 2021 Target 2021- 2022 Target 2022-2023 Target 2023-2024 Target 2024- 2025 Percentage of teachers, parents and students who agree that students have access to the appropriate supports and services at school AE 99% 95% 95% 95% 95% Percentage of students on a modified program who achieved growth of at least one year on the cohort (Gr 3, 6, 9) reading and math assessments NHS 80% 85% 90% 90% Percentage of students on an adapted program who achieved growth of at least three years on the cohort (Gr 3, 6, 9) reading and math assessments NHS 83% 80% 85% 90% 90% Overall percentage of staff showing goals and targeted areas of growth in their professional learning plans for the school year NHS n/a 100% 100% 100% 100%

 - Collaborate with specialists on the multidisciplinary team to design and provide targeted and specialized supports to enable achievement of the learning outcomes; using appropriate universal and targeted strategies and supports to address each students' strengths, learning challenges and areas for growth. - Create meaningful, collaborative learning opportunities for teachers and staff to cultivate and develop a shared responsibility for the success of all students.
-Emphasize practical, play-based methods, through SCERTS (social communication, emotional regulation, transactional supports) in staff development for the 2021-2022 school year. - Provide opportunities throughout the school day for students to meet with supportive adults in their school environment (e.g. psychologist, principal, OT, SLP, T2A) - Focus on tools and therapy support to promote social development, group work, and perspective taking, increasing student social engagement in both academic and social environments, including using evidence based curriculum such as SCERTS, Social Thinking and PEERS. - Increase teacher collaboration to effectively infuse First Nations, Metis and Inuit (FNMI) perspectives and experiences in the classroom, creating heightened awareness of culture, history and issues. - Create a Professional Learning Community to attend Professional Development opportunities in the province and bring their learning to the whole staff community to effectively teach FNMI perspectives and experiences, treaties, agreements, and the history and legacy of residential schools. - Enhance our school library to promote effective teaching of diversity in community, including FNMI perspectives and LGBTQ2S+ resources.
+Emphasize practical, play-based methods, through SCERTS (social communication, emotional regulation, transactional supports) in staff development continued in the 2022-2023 school year. - Provide opportunities throughout the school day for students to meet with supportive adults in their school environment (e.g. psychologist, principal, OT, SLP, T2A) - Focus on tools and therapy support to promote social development, group work, and perspective taking, increasing student social engagement in both academic and social environments, including using evidence based curriculum such as SCERTS, Social Thinking and PEERS. - Increase teacher collaboration through the established Professional Learning Community to effectively infuse indigenous perspectives and experiences in the classroom, creating heightened awareness of culture, history and issues. - Continue established Professional Learning Community to attend Professional Development opportunities in the province and bring their learning to the whole staff community to effectively teach FNMI perspectives and experiences, treaties, agreements, and the history and legacy of residential schools.

+• Enhance our school library to promote effective teaching of diversity in community, including FNMI perspectives and LGBTQ2S+ resources.